-The aim of the module is to provide students with an introduction to marketing, its fundamental concepts and an overview of marketing practice.
-Students will cover the development of the marketing concept and examine the ways in which it differs from the production, product, and sales approaches to business.
+The aim of the module is to provide you with an introduction to marketing, its fundamental concepts and an overview of marketing practice.
+You will cover the development of the marketing concept and examine the ways in which it differs from the production, product, and sales approaches to business.
 This will develop into a wider understanding of the differences between the operational role of marketing and how it is applied as an organisational focus.

 Management and Leadership (CMI) (Semester 2)

 The module explores the context within which management and leadership takes place; the historical context within which the fundamental principles of management arise; the context of the external environment which impacts on organisational strategy and may cause ambiguity in relation to organisational objectives, policies, working practices, ethical considerations and management approaches.
 It also explores a range of different perspectives on management and leadership and focuses in on particular managerial/leadership issues that lead to ambiguities and problems.